All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Illustration for Semaglutide Hair Loss Causes Prevention

-You cannot always prevent telogen effluvium completely.
+You can't always prevent telogen effluvium completely.
 But you can take steps to minimize it and support healthy hair regrowth.

 Eat enough protein.
 This is the single most important thing you can do.
 When you eat less food overall, protein is often the first thing to drop.
 Your hair follicles need amino acids to build keratin.
 Aim for at least 60-80 grams of protein per day.
 Some providers recommend even more during active weight loss.
 Check out our for practical ideas.